Demystifying DSLs Part II : A Working Definition

-[I liked my way of saying things better…] To quote a forgettable even if enjoyable piece of cinematic culture, “When everyone’s super, no one will be”.
+To quote a forgettable even if enjoyable piece of cinematic culture, “When everyone’s super, no one will be”.
 Similarly, when everything is a DSL, nothing is.
 It becomes an undiscriminating definition devoid of any value.

 Blurring the lines in this way does not help anyone, except for DSL taxonomists.
 Like those looking for evidence of the golden ratio in architecture, nature, or even music, expanding the qualifying criteria gives these taxonomists even more DSLs to be excited about.

 Many will disagree with my definition given in this post, but at least it is usefully discriminating.
 It is based on two objective criteria that characterize recognizable situations, where equally recognizable solutions can be applied fruitfully.

 First, a DSL is a language.
 It is not a mere library.
 The whole point is to consider that for a given problem, the benefits of a bespoke language offset the corresponding development and maintenance costs.

 Full-fledged languages are very different from function or class libraries.
 They constrain developers into formalisms, enforce paradigms, and limit the number of concepts and features that can be used.

 In certain cases, they can be used by people with extensive domain expertise, even if they are not technically savvy enough to start programming in a conventional third generation language, where issues such as types, persistence, exceptions, scopes, and other similarly important concepts must be mastered.